Ballylumford Dolmen

-Ballylumford Dolmen is situated on Islandmagee, County Antrim, Northern Ireland, near the north-west tip of the Islandmagee peninsula and near Ballylumford power station.
-It is known locally as the "Druid's Altar", and could be 4000 years old, or the remains of an even earlier passage grave.
+Ballylumford Dolmen is a dolmen in County Antrim, Northern Ireland.
+It is near the north-west tip of the Islandmagee peninsula by Ballylumford power station.
+Known locally as the "Druid's Altar", it could be 4000 years old, or the remains of an even earlier passage grave.
 The dolmen consists of four upright stones, with a heavy capstone and a fallenstone within the structure.
 This may have been put there to block the entrance to the tomb.
 The dolmen is in the front garden of a house.
 A wall plaque at the site describes the dolmen as a single chambered grave erected about 2000-1600 BC.
 Local finds indicate occupation of the neighbourhood during the Bronze Age.

 Ballylumford Dolmen is a portal tomb and a State Care Historic Monument in the townland of Ballylumford, in Larne Borough Council area at grid ref: D4304 0160.